• Home

 NIST Password Policy Recommendations

-The NIST Special Publication 800-63B Digital Identity Guidelines, Authentication and Lifecycle Management issued in 2020 is considered the gold standard for password security.
+NIST's latest guidelines, outlined in NIST Special Publication 800-63B , "Digital Identity Guidelines", emphasize simplicity and effectiveness in password management.
+Issued on March 2, 2020, it is considered to be the gold standard for password security.
 The guidelines must be followed by federal agencies, and it is strongly recommended that the NIST password recommendations should be followed by all businesses when setting password policies to ensure the security of their employee accounts and company data.
 The document introduced a new protocol designed to improve password security by encouraging easy to remember but hard to guess passwords, referred to as memorized secrets, while eliminating many of the password complexity requirements of the past that were proven to actually decrease security.
+Below is a summary of the top password recommendations detailed in the guidelines:

 • Require Multi-factor Authentication